 Q. How can I ensure my flows will keep running?

-To ensure your nodes keep running, you can now upgrade to our paid subscription plan.
-This plan has a higher node limit, improved support and we’ll keep your flows running.
+To ensure your nodes keep running, you can upgrade to our paid subscription plans.
+Paid plans has a higher node limit, improved support and we’ll keep your flows running.
+They also include an MQTT service.
 See the pricing page.
 We also offer dedicated instances of Node-RED and customization services.
 Please contact us for more information.

 Q. How does the node count limit work?